abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 effect of dwelling and thinking like this is that the heart can become discontented.
-We needn't invite that sort of discontent when we can just as easily dwell on our trump card. *The Buddha existed, and he was fully enlightened*.
-When I bring up this perception, there's immediate joy and love and a recognition that this form, with all its imperfections, has a lineage that connects the Buddha with ourselves, right now.
+We needn't invite that sort of discontent when we can just as easily dwell on our trump card. *The Buddha existed, and he was fully enlightened.* When I bring up this perception, there's immediate joy and love and a recognition that this form, with all its imperfections, has a lineage that connects the Buddha with ourselves, right now.
 Through hundreds of generations, we're connected in a direct and tangible way to